Ghazaleh-J/README-Generator/README.md

 * The links in the Table of Contents takes you to the corresponding section of the README

- ##  [Link](https://drive.google.com/file/d/16o_JdF5Q6zOr1Wcq8B4eTXHnW3hJxqaT/view) to  a walkthrough video that demonstrates functionality of the app
+ ##  [Link](https://drive.google.com/file/d/16o_JdF5Q6zOr1Wcq8B4eTXHnW3hJxqaT/view) to the walkthrough video that demonstrates functionality of the app

 ## README Preview: